Energy Efficient Wireless Technologies for IoT

 6LowPAN stands for IPv6 low power wireless Personal Area Network.
 It is a wireless technology based on IPv6.
 Every node within the network has its own IPv6 address.
 It is versatile, working with multiple frequencies and physical layers, allowing small devices with limited ability for wireless information transmission.

 Furthermore, it can communicate with 802.15.4 devices and others on any IP network link, for instance, Wi-Fi, Ethernet, and Sub 1GHz RF devices.
-Bridge devices are utilized to connect devices using these different wireless technologies.
+Bridge devices are utilised to connect devices using these different wireless technologies.
 Besides being robust, 6LowPAN is scalable and has self-healing capabilities.

 • ZigBee